 Highlights of what we talk about during the interview:

 [12:51] – Talking about the importance of sleep in healing the brain.
-Dr Ann’s tips on things to look out for; duration of sleep, waking up during the night, getting up to urinate, gasping/snorting (possible sleep apnoea) etc… (P.S.
-I wear blue blocking glasses at night to protect my melatonin and body clock a.k.a circadian rhythm)
+Dr Ann’s tips on things to look out for; duration of sleep, waking up during the night, getting up to urinate, gasping/snorting (possible sleep apnoea) etc… (Biohackers Lab Tip: I personally wear blue blocking glasses at night to protect my sleep hormone melatonin and body clock a.k.a circadian rhythm)

 [14:47] – The effects poor sleep can have on your cravings, health and mental state including cravings for junk food, increasing the likelihood of diabetes and causing mood swings.

 [15:37] – Ann explains mood swings.
-How the Women’s Health Initiative study found an association between a high G.I. diet and depression in post-menopausal women.
-Measuring blood sugar levels with an easy to use device like a glucometer in some patients reveals that mood swing and symptoms such as shakiness, panic, headaches and feeling depressed are often brought on by hypoglycaemia (i.e. low blood sugar levels).
+How the Women’s Health Initiative study found an association between a high G.I. diet and depression in postmenopausal women.
+Measuring blood sugar levels with an easy to use device like a glucometer in some patients reveals that mood swing and symptoms such as shakiness, panic, headaches and feeling depressed are often brought on by hypoglycemia (i.e. low blood sugar levels).

 [23:00] – Is Ann an outlier in the psychiatry practice or are there others who take the time to get the nutritional foundation right when treating patients?
 Ann recommends learning more about this – it is very satisfying being able to reduce or even eliminate the patient’s need for medication and see people get better.

 [25:01] – What about ketones and brain health?
-It is interesting to note that a lot of the mood stabilising drugs used are actually anti-epileptic drugs and that the ketosis/ketogenic diet has been used since at least the 1920s to stabilise epileptics.
-(Listen to the Matthew’s Friends interview for more information on using ketones to help stabilise epileptic children or Michel Lundell on benefits in adults)
+It is interesting to note that a lot of the mood stabilising drugs used are actually anti-epileptic drugs and that the ketosis/ketogenic diet has been used since at least the 1920’s to stabilise epileptics.
+(Biohackers Lab Tip: Listen to the Matthew’s Friends interview for more information on using ketones to help stabilise epileptic children or Michel Lundell sharing the benefits that happen in adults)